krakend/krakend-documentation/backends/flatmap.md

 ## Operations

-The two types of operations are defined as follows:
+The types of operations are defined as follows:

 *   **Move**: To move or rename a collection to another.
     *   `"type": "move"`